Table of contents

 Borrowing Entity

-DSCR loans are business-purpose loans, which means you can’t buy properties in your personal name.
-You need a qualified legal entity—like an LLC, Corporation, or Trust—to own the property.
+DSCR loans are business purpose loans, which means you can’t own the property and receive the loan in your personal name.
+You need a qualified legal entity such as an LLC, Corporation, or Trust to own the property.

 Allowed vs. Not Allowed Borrowing Entities